UVI SubCulture – Double-Edged Knife

 So, the reason you’re probably reading this review – what does it sound like?
 It’s big, that’s for sure.

 I love the included effects, particularly the ‘Thorus’ chorus, wow, quite possibly the best such effect I’ve heard.
 UVI’s excellent SparkVerb is present of course, and then you have the absolute mind-blowing number of more standard affair FX included in the Falcon platform you can further mix in as you desire.
-Thanks to Falcon’s incredibly flexible synthesis engine you are spoilt for choice when adding more oscillators, modulation effects, arpeggiators – and then there’s the back catalogue of incredible synth add-on packs you can buy which all work beautifully as layered instruments.
+Thanks to Falcon’s incredibly flexible synthesis engine you are spoilt for choice when adding more oscillators, modulation effects, and arpeggiators – and then there’s the back catalogue of incredible synth add-on packs you can buy which all work beautifully as layered instruments.
 UVI still struggle a little with acoustic stringed libraries, but for synths, samplers and sound design devices like SubCulture, as a sandbox platform, Falcon really is streets ahead of anything else.

 As a classical composer mostly, I feel I could be doing SubCulture a little bit of a disservice, as my natural tendency is to apply it as a very subtle underscore, here and there to enhance an orchestral passage.
 To my surprise, SubCulture sounds absolutely incredible as a supportive boost to cinematic arrangments.

-Hans Zimmer, Junkie XL and others use synths like U-He Zebra and Xfer’s Serum to add the grit and power to orchestrations, even some of the old-school masters like Bernard Herrmann are well known for their use of synthesisers to create edgy and contemporary arrangements, so this is no pioneering process here.
+Hans Zimmer, Junkie XL and others use synths like U-He Zebra and Xfer’s Serum to add grit and power to orchestrations, even some of the old-school masters like Bernard Herrmann are well known for their use of synthesisers to create edgy and contemporary arrangements, so this is no pioneering process here.
 But where I found SubCulture particularly useful is it’s already quite emotive and evolving right out of the box, you don’t need a lot of editing with the synthesis engine to come up with some really interesting results.
 The last thing I want to be doing is programming some modular synth when I’m focused on a traditional orchestral arrangement.
-Though it’s not as in-depth as the likes of Spitfires Phobos, eDNA engines or the likes, it’s certainly a lot easier to drop in and come up with something fairly quickly that sits well.
+Though it’s not as in-depth as the likes of Spitfires Phobos, eDNA engines or the like, it’s certainly a lot easier to drop in and come up with something fairly quickly that sits well.

-If you’re lucky (or smart) enough to own UVI’s Cinematic Shades, Spectre or one of the other excellent Falcon only expansions, there is simply a lifetime of creative sound design ideas there if you start layering them all up.
+If you’re lucky (or smart) enough to own UVI’s Cinematic Shades, Spectre or one of the other excellent Falcon-only expansions, there is simply a lifetime of creative sound design ideas there if you start layering them all up.

 As an EDM producer, this is most likely right up your alley, but from my point of view as a more traditional orchestral producer, this was a real surprise.
-Not only did I love the basic sound of SubCulture, but the simple to experiment interface is perfect for my compositions, even though admittedly I don’t push the device anywhere near as hard as the dubstep guys will, I’m sure.
+Not only did I love the basic sound of SubCulture, but the simple-to-experiment interface is perfect for my compositions, even though admittedly I don’t push the device anywhere near as hard as the dubstep guys will, I’m sure.

 Though I do enjoy tinkering around with other synths to achieve sound FXs and lines for my arrangments, SubCulture has been a real godsend as it’s dirty and gritty right out of the box.
 And since the patches are so widely varied, it’s surprisingly flexible as a companion for any cinematic work I do.
-Though the UI design and online promotion is clearing targeting SubCulture towards the younger EDM producers, and there is certainly a good number of dubstep ‘wub wub’ type presets I avoided, I really think this is actually one of the better film scoring and sound design tools out there.
+Though the UI design and online promotion are clearly targeting SubCulture towards the younger EDM producers, and there is certainly a good number of dubstep ‘wub wub’ type presets I avoided, I really think this is actually one of the better film scoring and sound design tools out there.
 At full noise, SubCulture is like a bull in a china shop, but once you reign in the aggression a little and focus more on the excellent effects and filter controls, this is one of the best in the market.